upptime/upptime/README.md

 #### Commits for response time

 Four times per day, another workflow runs and records the response time of your websites.
-This data is commited to GitHub, so it's available in the commit history of each file.
+This data is commited to GitHub, so it's available in the commit history of each file ([example commit history](https://github.com/koj-co/upptime/commits/master/history/wikipedia.yml)).
 Then, the GitHub API is used to graph the response time history of each endpoint and to track when a site went down.

 <table>
   <tr>